Student Organizations

 The NYLS branch of the Animal Legal Defense Fund believes in protecting the lives and advancing the interests of animals through the legal system and providing resources and opportunities to law students and professionals to advance the emerging field of animal law.

-The Asian American Law Students Association promotes and encourages the representation of Asian Pacific American students and attorneys within the legal community, provides academic resources and support for NYLS students, and creates a social and professional network connecting students and alumni.
+The Asian Pacific American Law Students Association promotes and encourages the representation of Asian Pacific American law students and attorneys within the legal community, provides academic resources and support for NYLS students, and creates a social and professional network connecting students and alumni.

 The Black Law Students Association promotes diversity in the legal profession and among law students, strives to foster an environment of academic support and scholarship, seeks to create networking opportunities and fellowship.